rdheadyii/Password-Generator/README.md

 ## Description

 This is a secure password generator that will generate a password between 8-128 characters long.
 The generator will prompt intake from user on button click to input wanted length of password.
+If number is not inbetween 8-128 use will be alerted to try again.

+Once an accepted value has been entered user will go through a series of confirms asking if they want to include characters from the following categories:

+Upper Case Letters

+Lower Case Letters

+Numbers

+Special Characters

+After confirming selections the user will have a password generated.
+If no character class were confirmed user will be prompted to select at least one selection and function will return back to start of confirms.

 ## Display